thanujtk/spring5.teach/core/README.md

 11. **@Qualifier** - Used with @Autowired when more than one bean of same type exists in container.

+Stereotype annotations are @Component, @Service, @Repository and
+@Controller

 ## Scopes ##

 5 scopes

 Valid in any configuration
 - Singleton (default - single bean)
-- Prototype (new bean each time)
+- Prototype (unique bean per request)

 Valid in web-aware spring projects
 - Request
-- Response
+- Session
-- Global
+- Global Session

 ### Spring MVC Annotations